-- Purpose of a joint stock company: A stock corporation must satisfy its customers.
-So you can ask for successful products, such as: For example, the following companies: Coca Cola and McDonald's meet almost every corner.
-Look in your own household, for example.
-B. in the bathroom: Who are the manufacturers of your consumptive products?
+- Purpose of a joint stock company: A public company has to satisfy its customers.
+So offer popular, successful products, such as B. The following companies: You will find Coca Cola and McDonald's on almost every corner.
+Take a look around your own household, e.g. B. in the bathroom: Who are the manufacturers of your consumable products?

 - Selection of shares: When selecting stocks, you can get a good understanding of your business and forget the typical analysis methods - chart analysis, stock analysis, technical analysis and everything else.
 For professionals, they may be important for you as a private investor.
 You do not have to hit a benchmark or an index, and you're not competing with anyone.

 - Criterion employee satisfaction: A stock company must properly pay and handle its employees.
 Social services, employee participation and further education are nowadays an indispensable prerequisite for committed, loyal and satisfied employees.

 - Why dividend is important: A public company must generate a dividend for the shareholders.
 Here the emphasis is on earning.
 If the dividend is paid out of the substance, as Telekom has done for years, this weakens the capital base and the confidence in the stock.

 - Consider the business model: A company that has already paid a decade-long dividend and is still increasing it year by year has a thriving business model and will not be so fast.
 A stock company has three important functions.
 If these are not met, you can assume that your business model does not or does not yet work or is not sustainable in the long term.

 - Consider the substance payment: A clear sign of a substance payment is the tax exemption of the dividend, because this is a capital repayment, not a dividend earned